SHAPING THE FUTURES OF THE CREATIVE INDUSTRIES

 Creative Bridge is an accelerator programme, delivered by CodeBase, designed for creatives from all backgrounds to learn best practice in building a digital product business.
 By learning start up theory and hearing creative entrepreneurs’ stories of how they made something amazing happen, or how they failed, participants will gain valuable insights into both what defines success for them and how to get there.

 The course will consist of learning alongside a cohort of contemporaries selected from all creative disciplines, and participants will work in groups on an overarching project over 10 weeks (1/2 a day per week).

-Applications for Cohort 2 of Creative Bridge are open now and will close on Monday 16 September.
+Applications for Cohort 2 of Creative Bridge are now closed.
+Application for Cohort 3 will open on the 4th of November.